onboarding-org/friendly-memory/README.md

 # friendly-memory
 I've successfully created a public repository!
 This is the change that I want to merge with the main branch.
+To get this new change reviewed by Teammate.